LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AssignRolesByUid-put-">Assign Roles by UID (PUT)</h4>
  This API is used to assign your desired roles to a given user.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/assign-roles-by-uid/)

 ```java